nodejs/node/doc/api/deprecations.md

 deprecated in preparation for migrating to OpenSSL 1.1.0 and consistency with the client.
 Use the `ciphers` parameter instead.

+<a id="DEP0085"></a>
+### DEP0085: AsyncHooks Sensitive API

+Type: Runtime

+The AsyncHooks Sensitive API was never documented and had various of minor issues, see https://github.com/nodejs/node/issues/15572.
+Use the `AsyncResource` API instead.

+<a id="DEP0086"></a>
+### DEP0086: Remove runInAsyncIdScope

+Type: Runtime

+`runInAsyncIdScope` doesn't emit the `before` or `after` event and can thus cause a lot of issues.
+See https://github.com/nodejs/node/issues/14328 for more details.

 [`Buffer.allocUnsafeSlow(size)`]: buffer.html#buffer_class_method_buffer_allocunsafeslow_size
 [`Buffer.from(array)`]: buffer.html#buffer_class_method_buffer_from_array